poem-web/poem/docs/src/poem/middleware.md

   Use [`tracing`](https://crates.io/crates/tracing) to record all requests and responses.

+- `Compression`

+  Used for decompress request body and compress response body.

 ## Custom middleware

 It is easy to implement your own middleware, you only need to implement the `Middleware` trait, which is a converter to